This IPitch guest article was provided by Gareth Dixon of Shelston IP. Shelston IP is IPitch’s legal and intellectual property partner.

 Confused?
 Don’t be.
 This article wasn’t pitched at trying and confuse anyone - it was merely to try and get across the message that IP generally isn’t something you can D.I.Y.
 The take-home message is that despite the hurly-burly and seemingly never-ending minefield of IP and commercial decisions you face as a start-up, you are not alone - help is out there.
 For the capture, licensing and enforcement of patent, trademark or design rights, a specialist IP or patent attorney firm is the place to go.
 For commercialisation, capital and marketing advice, there are plenty of experts out there who can point you in the right direction - and many specialist IP firms now have their own commercialisation wings.

 Shelston IP offers a free initial consultation for any IPitch start-up looking to secure and exploit their IP.
 Our firm is a market leader in this highly specialised field.
 We commit to understanding our clients’ businesses - and focus on providing responsive, commercially relevant IP services and advice that is carefully tailored to our clients’ individual business strategies.
 We measure our success by the success of our clients in building tangible value and competitive advantage through the effective creation, management, commercialisation and enforcement of their IP assets.

-If you are a business looking for Legal and/or Intellectual Property assistance, contact Shelston IP, iPitch’s Legal and Intellectual Property partner who specialises working with startups, small businesses and entrepreneurs.
+If you are looking for legal and/or intellectual property assistance, contact Shelston IP, iPitch’s legal and intellectual property partner, who specialises in working with startups, small businesses and entrepreneurs.